Rostlab/JS16_ProjectF/static/plod-description.md

 ![](https://rostlab.org/~goldberg/fmeasure.png)

-The prediction results of our prediction method were:
+The prediction results of our method were:

 Label | Number of characters | Precision | Recall | F-measure
 :------------: | :-------------: | :-------------: | :-------------: | :-------------: |